How To Partition A Hard Drive

 What Size Should Partitions Be?
 It depends on the size of your hard drive and whether you intend to install large programs on C: like modern games which can take up to 20GB space each.
-The more programs you install, the larger the C: partition needs to be – you must ensure you keep enough space free on C: for future use.
+The more programs you install, the larger that C: needs to be – you must ensure you keep enough space free on C: for future use.
 Also you can’t shrink it to less than the actual size of the files currently stored on it (or you would lose files).

 Any Dangers Of Partitioning?
 Any sort of hard drive partitioning poses a risk of data loss if the process is interrupted or mistakes are made – you should ensure that power to the computer is not interrupted during the process and always backup any important files beforehand just in case.